 In Prometheus's expression language, an expression or sub-expression can evaluate to one of four types:

 Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result of a user-specified expression.
-For example, an expression that returns an instant vector is the only type which can be graphed.
+For instant queries, any of the above data types are allowed as the root of the expression.
+Range queries only support scalar-typed and instant-vector-typed expressions.

 Notes about the experimental native histograms: